SamScherf/MATH/README.md

-# MATH (Mathmatical Ascribing Tool for Handwriting)
+# MATH (Mathematical Ascribing Tool for Handwriting)

-MATH is a tool for solving hand written mathmatical expressions.
+MATH is a tool for solving hand written mathematical expressions.
 This is a work in progress project and therefore not yet feature complete.

 ## Roadmap
 - [ ] Digit Recognition